[ 8 Days trip | Difficulty - 1 | Summit Day - 13 hours ]

 [ 10 Days trip | Difficulty - 3 | Summit Day - 17 hours ]

 The North Route of Elbrus is the route of the first ascenders and a great option for climbing Elbrus if you are a trained climber with good previous experience of climbing at high altitudes looking for a challenge and more athletic style of climbing.
 Climbing Elbrus via the North Route you walk the whole distance from the very foot of the mountain up to the Western Summit – 5642 m.
 There are no snowcats, snowmobiles, cable cars, restaurants, and permanent electricity.
 There is also no cell phone connection on the route.
 The North side of Elbrus is remote and you are far away from civilization.
 The Camps are very basic, and you get basic accommodation at the mountain shelters and ordinary mountaineering food.
-However, we have a shower in the Base Camp for your best relaxing experience and porters are also available for a small fee.
-It is truly an unforgettable experience, but good physical training and previous experience are required.
+However, we have a shower in the Base Camp for your best relaxing experience after the climb and porters are also available for a small fee.
+It is a truly unforgettable experience, but good physical training and previous experience are required.

 [ 9 Days trip | Difficulty - 2 | Summit Day - 14 hours ]